A Local’s Guide to Visiting Budapest

 If you want to experience a more local nightlife scene, we’d advise you to get out of VII District and explore some of the surrounding neighborhoods.
 The grittier VIII District, which is the hub of the city's countercultural scene, has vibrant street art and alternative cultural spaces, and is a great place to spend an evening (or two, or three!).

-On warm days, there are great spots to splash around in the Danube, and opportunities for stand-up paddle boarding, kayaking, and other watersports.
+On warm days, there are also great spots to splash around in the Danube, and opportunities for stand-up paddle boarding, kayaking, and other watersports.

 Budapest as we know it began in 1873 when the three separate cities of Buda, Pest, and Óbuda merged into the capital city that we have today.
 However, Budapest's history goes back much further than this, and this part of Hungary’s known history begins with Celtic tribes who settled here between the 4th and 3rd centuries B.C.E.